Considering Best Practices for Chaos Engineering in Google Cloud - Practical Application of Fault Injection

 • method

-• Definition of the execution part of fault injection (multiple definitions possible)
+• Definition of the execution part of fault injection (multiple options can be specified)

 • rollbacks

-• Definition for restoring the state to its original state after the fault injection execution time has elapsed (multiple definitions possible)
+• Definitions for restoring to the original state after the execution time for fault injection has elapsed (multiple definitions are possible)

 • steady-state-hypothesis

-• Definition to ensure the target is functioning properly
+• Definitions to verify that the target is functioning correctly.

 • option

-Run this experiment (I run it via uv because I manage packages with uv).
+I will run this experiment (I'm running it via uv because it's package-managed with uv).

 --var-file